Removing a Barrier to Education

 It is estimated that 272 million days of schooling are lost globally due to diarrhoea, and through talking to schoolchildren in Kumi, Uganda, we know up to 6 in 10 will have an incidence of diarrhoea in any given month.

-Through funding from the Welsh Government through Hub Cymru Africa, we were able to invest in 10 schools in the Kumi District this year (2018).
-Alongside fundraising from donors, this allowed us to upgrade 30 pit latrines (5 per school) with pressurised plastic covers that prevent the horrible smell of human waste decomposing in a hot climate plus stop the flies (and mosquitoes) being attracted to it.
+Through funding from the Welsh Government through The Wales for Africa scheme, we will be investing in 24 schools in the Kumi District from 2018-2019.
+Alongside fundraising from donors, this also allows us to upgrade the pit latrines (5 per school) with pressurised plastic covers that prevent the horrible smell of human waste decomposing in a hot climate plus stop the flies (and mosquitoes) being attracted to it.

-As well as installing these effective seals to the pit, we were able to educate over 5,000 children on the importance of washing their hands with soap and water (after going to the toilet, touching animals and before preparing food and eating) through a fun drama that got all the children laughing!
-The older children were also shown how to construct a ‘Tippy-Tap’ which is a simple hand-washing station made from sticks, string and a plastic container, to make an affordable solution for hand-washing at home.
+As well as installing these effective seals to the pit, we educate the 900+ children per school on the importance of washing their hands with soap and water (after going to the toilet, touching animals and before preparing food and eating) through a fun drama that gets all the children laughing!
+The older children are shown how to construct a ‘Tippy-Tap’ which is a simple hand-washing station made from sticks, string and a plastic container, to make an affordable solution for hand-washing at home.

 It is believed that more than 40 percent of diarrhoea cases in schoolchildren result from transmission in schools, therefore it’s so important that schools provide somewhere for the children to wash their hands.

-Currently, out of the 150 schools in the Kumi district of Uganda, only 6 have a permanent hand-washing station, because (through Hub Cymru Africa and our donors) we have been able to install one.
+Currently, out of the 120 schools in the Kumi district of Uganda, only those we’ve received funding to support have a permanent hand-washing station in place.

 Schools in Kumi do not have plumbed, running water, and are barely funded to replace their pit latrines (holes dug in the ground) when these become full.
 Which makes it really hard for them to provide something as necessary and simple as a facility for the children to wash their hands.